ARpatterns/catalog/eca/actions.md

 * `do:illuminate`: add additional lightning to hot spot (from above or from camera)

 ## UI-Related Actions
+Common actions to control the user interface of an AR application.

 * `do:prompt`: show instruction in a pop-up panel
 * `do:confirm`: get a YES/NO confirmation via an pop-up dialog panel